-A versatile commercial Chancery practitioner, with a particular specialism in financial services and consumer credit, Mark works for central government and regulators, as well as private sector clients such as banks and building societies.
+A versatile commercial Chancery practitioner, with particular specialisms in financial services (including consumer credit) and tax.
+Mark works for central government and regulators, as well as private sector clients such as investors, banks and building societies.
 Mark is a focused and thorough advocate and adviser, and is accessible and easy to work with.

 Experience and Expertise

 His clients include numerous financial institutions.
-As a member of the Attorney General’s B Panel, he also does work for central government departments.
+As a member of the Attorney General’s A Panel, he also does work for central government departments.
 One day he might be arguing a technical customs law point in the Tribunal on behalf of HM Revenue & Customs with industry wide implications for the way goods are cleared into the UK.
-Another, he might be advising a building society on regulatory issues arising from a multi-billion pound mortgage portfolio.
+Another, he might be advising a building society on regulatory issues arising from a multi-billion-pound mortgage portfolio.

 Cases and Work of Note

-- Koksal v Financial Conduct Authority UKUT 0478 (TCC) and UKUT 0192 (TCC) (Tribunal reference challenging a decision refusing to authorise a credit broker.
-The first consideration by the Tribunal in an authorisation case of its revised jurisdiction under the Financial Services Act 2013.)
+- Koksal v Financial Conduct Authority (2016) CTLC 201 and (2017) BPIR 1517 (Tribunal reference challenging a decision refusing to authorise a credit broker.
+The first consideration by the Tribunal in an authorisation case of its revised jurisdiction under the Financial Services Act 2013.
+Sole Counsel.)

-- Savant Distribution v Revenue & Customs UKFTT 533 (TC) (Customs classification of food supplements.)
+- Savant Distribution v Revenue & Customs UKFTT 533 (TC) (Customs classification of food supplements.
+Sole Counsel.)

-- Alpine Electronics v Revenue & Customs UKFTT 437 (TC) (Customs classification of electronic navigational products.)
+- Alpine Electronics v Revenue & Customs UKFTT 437 (TC) (Customs classification of electronic navigational products.
+Sole Counsel.)

 - Financial Conduct Authority v HFO UKUT 0118 (AAC) (Proceedings concerning the cancellation of the regulatory authorisations of a group of debt collection firms.
 Led by Patrick Goodall QC.)

-- Advising a major banking group on aspects of the legislation ring fencing retail and investment banking.
+- Advising a major banking group on aspects of the legislation ring fencing retail and investment banking in 2014.

-- Atlas Property v Revenue & Customs STI 2664 (Exempt VAT status of supplies of temporary accommodation.)
+- Atlas Property v Revenue & Customs STI 2664 (Exempt VAT status of supplies of temporary accommodation.
+Sole Counsel.)

-- Insectlore v Revenue & Customs UKFTT 368 (TC) (Customs status of butterfly storage products.)
+- Insectlore v Revenue & Customs UKFTT 368 (TC) (Customs status of butterfly storage products.
+Sole Counsel.)

-- Liquid Investments v Revenue & Customs UKFTT 297 (TC) (Standing of a party to bring a tribunal appeal.)
+- Liquid Investments v Revenue & Customs UKFTT 297 (TC) (Standing of a party to bring a tribunal appeal.
+Sole Counsel.)

-- Pius v Chief Land Registrar EWHC 2217 (Ch) (Representing the Ministry of Justice in a claim against a number of members of the judiciary.
-The case concerned immunity from suit, abuse of process, and extended civil restraint orders.)
+- Pius v Chief Land Registrar EWHC 2217 (Ch) (Representing the Ministry of Justice in a claim against a number of senior members of the judiciary.
+The case concerned immunity from suit, abuse of process, and extended civil restraint orders.
+Sole Counsel.)